elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 ---

-### What server code response gets used during a switch WebSocket protocol?
+### What server code response does the server send during a switch WebSocket protocol?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> If the server agrees to switch to WebSocket, it should send a code 101 response.
-After the browser and server have reached an agreement, data gets sent using the WebSocket protocol from that point forward.
+After the browser and server have reached an agreement, data transmits using the WebSocket protocol from that point forward.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />